-As the world strives towards a zero-carbon economy, more than 4,000 businesses worldwide have committed to reducing greenhouse gas (GHG) emissions through the Science-Based Targets initiative.
+As the world strives towards a zero-carbon economy, more than 4,000 businesses worldwide have committed to reducing greenhouse gas (GHG) emissions through the Science-Based Target initiative.
 These targets are rooted in climate science and have guided companies in reducing over 53 million tons of CO2 emissions since 2015.

 This September, the SBTi released a new Forest, Land, and Agriculture (FLAG) science-based target setting guidance to support companies in setting their own science-based targets for FLAG-related GHG emissions and removals.